kclt/UK-Traffic-Accidents-Project/README.md

 - To build a model with weighting of information
 - The model may have difficulty classifying serious accidents due to highly skewed dataset
-- The model requires all completed data, while in reality this is often not the case
+- The model requires all completed data, while this is often not the case
 - Choose our datasets over a longer time span
 - Accident prone zone and cause of fatal accidents may change over time